mkucmus/doc/developer/architecture/overview.rst

 -----------------

 Open Loyalty is based on Symfony, which is a leading PHP framework to create web applications.
-Using Symfony allows developers to work better and faster by providing them with certainty of developing an application that is fully compatible with the business rules, that is structured, maintainable and upgradable, but also it allows to save time by providing generic re-usable modules.
+Using Symfony allows developers to work better and faster by providing them with a certainty of developing an application that is fully compatible with the business rules, that is structured, maintainable and upgradable, but also it allows to save time by providing generic re-usable modules.

 Doctrine
 --------

 Doctrine is a family of PHP libraries focused on providing data persistence layer.
-The most important are the object-relational mapper (ORM) and the database abstraction layer (DBAL).
+The most important is the object-relational mapper (ORM) and the database abstraction layer (DBAL).
 One of Doctrine’s key features is the possibility to write database queries in Doctrine Query Language (DQL) - an object-oriented dialect of SQL.